Segment Every Out-of-Distribution Object: Experiments

 \subsection{Efficiency Analysis}

-In our commitment to ensuring the model's practical applicability in real-world scenarios, we also conducted an evaluation of its operational speed.
-Initially, we measured the standalone execution speed of RPL, followed by assessments of S2M-B, S2M-L, and S2M-H in Fig. \ref{runtime}.
+For efficiency analysis, we first measured the standalone execution speed of RPL, followed by assessments of S2M-B, S2M-L, and S2M-H in Fig. \ref{runtime}.
 This evaluation involved processing all images in the Road Anomaly dataset and calculating the time taken for each image.
 The experiments were conducted on an NVIDIA RTX A5000 GPU.
 The runtime measurement encompassed the duration from the model receiving the input to producing the anomaly score or mask.
 For the RPL model, the processing time per image was recorded at 0.217s.
 Comparatively, S2M-B processed each image in 0.276s, showing only a marginal increase of 0.059s, which amounts to a 27.2\% longer duration.
 The parameter of RPL model is 168M, and the total parameter of our S2M, built upon RPL, amounts to 300M.
 These results indicate that our method does not significantly burden resources during inference, thereby demonstrating its strong potential for practical deployment.